The Best Fictional Musical Groups In Movie And TV History

 Sexual Chocolate

-Comedian Eddie Murphy has had a history of playing multiple roles in films like "Norbit" and "The Nutty Professor," but it's "Coming to America" that saw him playing the supplemental part of Randy Watson, singer of soulful lounge band Sexual Chocolate.
+Comedian Eddie Murphy has had a history of playing multiple roles in films like "Norbit" and "The Nutty Professor," but it's 1988's "Coming to America" that saw him playing the supplemental part of Randy Watson, singer of soulful lounge band Sexual Chocolate.
 Murphy steps effortlessly into the role of the outrageous, smooth-singing Watson, who croons with his light jazz backup group.
-Thanks to the magic of makeup and a legendary Jheri curl, you might not even realize it was him.
+Thanks to the magic of makeup and a legendary Jheri curl, you might not even realize it's him.

-Under a mountain of prosthetics, Murphy manages to show off his pipes by singing a cover of Whitney Houston's "The Greatest Love of All," after which he stomps on stage to no applause and literally drops the mic in one of the most iconic moments of the film.
+Under a mountain of prosthetics, Murphy manages to show off his pipes by singing a cover of Whitney Houston's "The Greatest Love of All," after which he stomps on stage to no applause and literally drops the mic in one of the film's most iconic moments.
 Though the audience on screen isn't particularly impressed, Watson and his band might be the best group of their kind on the big screen.
 As a result, fans celebrated in 2021 when they returned in the legacy sequel "Coming 2 America."
 Introduced as "better than Diana Ross," Watson gives a hilarious and unforgettable rendition of "We Are Family."

 Spinal Tap